Opinion | How Trump’s evidence-free attacks on elections damage the Republican Party

-The president has cited “fraudulent” voting and “rigged” elections — but produced no evidence of widespread ballot fraud in past elections or in 2020 to justify his abandonment of a core principle of American democracy.
+The president has cited “fraudulent” voting and “rigged” elections, including in Tuesday night’s debate — but has produced no evidence of widespread ballot fraud in past elections or in 2020 to justify his abandonment of a core principle of American democracy.
 Republican leaders rightly rebuked the president’s words, if not the president himself.

 As a Republican lawyer who has spent four decades monitoring elections and looking for fraud, I can say with confidence that evidence to support the president’s words and threatened actions does not exist.
 The president has consistently been behind in the polls, and his aim appears to be seeding chaos in order to somehow cling to power.